COVID-19 reinvades states that already beat it back once

 “I don’t think there’s any question about that anymore.
 Even in California, we opened up too fast,” said John Swartzberg, a doctor who is a clinical professor emeritus at the University of California at Berkeley.

 So far, the rebound hasn’t reached the states hardest hit by the first wave: New York, New Jersey and Massachusetts.
-But New York Gov. Andrew Cuomo said Friday that it’s on its way.
+But New York Governor Andrew Cuomo said Friday that it’s on its way.

 “We’re going to go through an increase, and I can feel it coming,” he told WAMC radio.
 “The only question is how far up our rate goes.
 But you can’t have it all across the country and then have it not come back.”